DNA64/D2R-Offline/readme.md

 `.\D2ROffline.exe -FixLocalSaveResetQuests` In case you used `-FixLocalSave` by mistake and now you want to reset the quests back to normal.

 ### -UpdateKeyBinds
-`.\D2ROffline.exe -UpdateKeyBinds` This will sync your keybindings between characters.
+`.\D2ROffline.exe -UpdateKeyBinds` This will sync your keybindings between characters using custom`.key` files.

 ### -Delay \<delay in ms>
 `.\D2ROffline.exe C:\D2R\Game.exe -Delay 35` This will change the delay amount when patching your game, default is 25.
 Use this and try different values to help with crashes after being in-game for certain amounts of time.